 12:30 AM – Self Check-in in our Airbnb

-We decided to stayed in Hongdae because of the university vibe around it.
-We booked this airbnb with 3 bedrooms, 1 room per family, for P44,340 for 4 nights.
-If you’re still not in airbnb, you can use my referral link so we’ll have both discount on your first booking.
+We decided to stay in Hongdae because of the university vibe, and how all Airbnbs in Myeongdong is fully-booked.
+We booked this Airbnb with three bedrooms, one room per family, for P44,340 for four nights.
+If you’re still not in Airbnb, you can use my referral link, so we’ll have both discounts on your first booking.

 1:00 AM – Bought some midnight meal on the convenience stores

-Most of the stores are already close at 1 AM, well most on our area.
+Most of the restaurants were already close at 1 AM, well most in our area.
 So we settled on instant noodles on the convenience stores around.

 9:00 AM – Travel to Everland

-Ride the subway to Gangnam Station that will approximately costs 1350 KRW (~65PHP) or less if you’re nearer.
-Then from Gangnam Station Exit 10, ride a bus 5002 that will drop you exactly at Everland (2600 KRW / ~120PHP).
-It’s a 90 min ride so better start early.
+We rode the subway to Gangnam Station that costs 1350 KRW (~65PHP) or less if you’re nearer.
+Then from Gangnam Station Exit 10, ride a bus 5002 that will drop you at Everland (2600 KRW / ~120PHP).
+It was a 90-minutes ride, so better start early.

-It is actually a lot less hassle to purchase a round trip shuttle to Everland in Klook.
-It costs P500 which is almost the same when commuting.
+It is a lot less hassle to purchase a round trip shuttle to Everland in Klook.
+It costs P500, which is almost the same when commuting.

 10:30 AM – Everland

-Everland is the biggest theme park in South Korea that is really for all kinds of age.
-There’s a zoo, garden and extreme rides.
-Adult ticket costs P1444 in Klook, a lot cheaper than walk-in price of P2,500.
+Everland is the biggest theme park in South Korea that is for all kinds of age.
+There are zoos, gardens, and extreme rides.
+An adult ticket costs P1444 in Klook, a lot cheaper than the walk-in price of P2,500.

-- It is situated in Yongin.
-The province is mountainous so it is a little colder here than in Seoul.
+- Everland is in Yongin province, which is mountainous, so it is a little colder there than in Seoul.
 Bundle up!

 - Choose to go on a weekday and research if your chosen date is not a Korean holiday.
-We end up going on a Korean holiday and it is jam packed that all queue are 3 hours long.
+We end up going on a Korean holiday (March 1 = Korea’s Independence Day), and it is jam-packed that all queue is 3 hours long.

-- Most of Zootopia attractions are closed on winter and T-Express (the most famous ride) has the highest possibility to be closed during winter.
+- Most Zootopia attractions are closed in winter, and T-Express (the most famous ride) has the highest possibility of being closed during winter.

 8:30 PM – Snack Shack Gangnam

-For dinner, we tried the famous Shake Shack for the experience.
-The simple Shackburger costs 6,900KRW (~300PHP) that for me, is worth it.
+For dinner, we tried the famous Shake Shack in Gangnam for the experience.
+The simple Shackburger costs 6,900KRW (~300PHP) that, for me, was worth it.